Entry Package

 Case studies: Unless otherwise specified, case studies (storyboard or video) are NOT required as outcomes are not a criteria for judges in scoring.
 Case studies are supporting documentation which may or may not be viewed by the judges. and Case study videos should be no more than 2 minutes in length.
 REMINDER: You must include the original published creative as separate files from any supporting documentation.

-Explanatory notes for the judges: Although not recommended (except where noted in a category), brief descriptions/explanations of up to 50 words may be added – separate from the work itself – for clarity for the judges.
+Explanatory notes for the judges: Although not recommended (except where noted in a category or for AI declaration), brief descriptions/explanations of up to 50 words may be added – separate from the work itself – for clarity for the judges.

 NOT PERMITTED